 In 2003, Berman was named to FORTUNE Magazine’s list of “50 Most Powerful Women in American Business” (#25).
 That same year, she received the coveted “Lucy” award, recognizing “women who have revolutionized the television industry” from Women in Film.
 In 2004, she was named to FORBES Magazine’s list of “100 Most Powerful Women in the World” (#49), reappeared on the FORTUNE list (#25), and received the inaugural Brandon Tartikoff Legacy Award from the National Association of Television Production Executives (NATPE).
 Berman was also awarded “Executive of the Year” (2004) by the Caucus for Television Producers, Writers and Directors in January 2005.
 In 2006, Berman became a Paley Center for Media “She Made It” honoree.

 Berman serves on the Board of Directors of the Center Theatre Group, Los Angeles’ preeminent non-profit theatre company which oversees the Ahmanson Theatre, the Mark Taper Forum and the Kirk Douglas Theatre.
-In June of 2016, Berman was elected to the Producers Guild of America's Board of Delegates.
+In June 2018 Berman was elected Co-President of the Producers Guild of America, alongside Lucy Fisher.
+Prior to her election, Berman served on the PGA’s National Board of Directors and on the Producers Guild of America's Board of Delegates for two years.